thomasjlsn/shellaro/README.md

 # Shellaro

-A minimalist terminal interface for mpg321 written in bash, based on fff
+A terminal music player written in bash, based on [fff](https://github.com/dylanaraps/fff)

-- quickly navigation
+- quick navigation
 - play a song, play all, or shuffle with a single keypress
 - vim keybindings
 - directory shortcuts